 Bonded projects consist of large scale regional transportation improvements that require the borrowing of sales tax funds up front.
 These bonds allow Transportation Development Project Managers to accomplish the many phases of a project prior to the actual collection of necessary funds: including design, right-of-way acquisition, utilities coordination, and construction.
 This practice allows the county to begin projects at the earliest opportunity and work within today’s dollars.
 All bonded projects receive funding from the Transportation Sales Tax (TST).
 Some projects may receive additional funding from the Charleston Area Transportation Study (CHATS) and/or Federal Guideshares.
 The majority of the projects of regional significance completed through the 2004 sales tax referendum included bonded funds.

 The 2016 Half-Cent Sales Tax Annual Allocation Program will begin in 2031.
-Funding is anticipated to be $9 million per year.
+Funding is anticipated to continue at $9 million per year.
 This program will remain until 2042.

 Allocation project requests come from municipalities within Charleston County, the South Carolina Department of Transportation (SCDOT), Charleston County Parks and Recreation Committee (CCPRC), Charleston County Aviation Authority, Charleston County Public Works Department, Berkeley-Charleston-Dorchester Council of Governments (BCDCOG), and the Charleston County School District.
 Transportation Development staff conducts a cost/benefit analysis of the requested projects and then make a recommendation of funding to County Council.
 All TST Annual Allocation Projects must be approved by Council.